Morning, Thursday, 4th April 2019

 THIS EVENT IS CPD CERTIFIED

-This conference will bring out latest thinking on the development of insurance technology in the UK - looking at the progress and prospects for its adoption, the impact on the insurance market, priorities for realising consumer and economic benefits, and next steps for regulation.
+This conference will bring out latest thinking on the development of insurance technology in the UK.

-Stakeholders and policymakers will discuss what is needed from Government, regulators and the sector itself following the Fintech Sector Strategy, and priorities for the joint government-industry Insurtech Board and Fintech Delivery Panel which aims to identify and reduce barriers to the growth of insurtech.
+The conference will be an opportunity for stakeholders and policymakers to discuss next steps following the Fintech Sector Strategy, and priorities for the joint government-industry Insurtech Board and Fintech Delivery Panel which aims to identify and reduce barriers to the growth of insurtech.

-Attendees will also consider the implications of insurtech for consumers and priorities for regulators, following concerns around the use of personal data to price insurance products, ensuring the quality of service of new innovative platforms, and implications for financial and digital excluded consumers.
+We expect discussion on trust, and how to address concerns around the use of personal data to price insurance products, ensuring the quality of service of new innovative platforms, and implications for financial and digitally excluded consumers.

 The seminar also comes ahead of the interim report of the FCA’s general insurance pricing practices market study, which will examine the role that insurtech can play in improving consumer outcomes and assess how the regulatory framework can continue to adapt to protect consumers whilst also providing adequate flexibility to allow firms to grow and innovate.